nathanchara/l1periodogram/README.md

 In the present code, the Basis Pursuit problem can be solved with
 - The LARS algorithm (Efron, Hastie, Johnston, Tibshirani, R. 2004, Ann.
 Statist., Volume 32, Number 2, 407-499.)
 - The gglasso algorithm (Yang & Zou 2014.
 Statistics and Computing.
 25(6), 1129-1141.)
-To use the latter, run the following command in the directory where the files of the present distributions are copied.
+To use the latter, run the following command in the l1periodogram_codes folder.
 ```bash
 python -m numpy.f2py -c gglasso.f90 -m gglasso_wrapper
 ```